chinamike65/hugo-tuolesi/content/book6/book6en.md

 The four schools also differ in their understanding of the five paths.

-The fruit is the fruit of the three vehicles: the fruit of the Sravaka, the fruit of the solitary Arhat, and the fruit of the Mahayana Buddha.
+The fruit is the fruit of the three vehicles: the fruit of the Śrāvakayāna, the fruit of the solitary Arhat (Pratyekabuddhayāna), and the fruit of the Bodhisattvayāna.

-The four factions also differ in their understanding of the three-way fruit status.
+The four tenet schools also differ in their understanding of the result or fruit of the three- vehicles.

-The second part of the ministry
+**Section 2 - The Great Exposition School (Vaibashika)**

-The main basis of the Dharma of some sects is the "Great Vipassana" (Sanskrit: Abhidharma Mahāvibhāṣā Śāstra), which was assembled by Arhats.
+The main basis of the Dharma of some sects is the "Vibhāṣa" (Sanskrit: Abhidharma Mahāvibhāṣā Śāstra).
+Its authorship is traditionally attributed to five hundred arhats, some 600 years after the parinirvāṇa of the Buddha.

-There is a school that establishes right view, right mindfulness, foundation, path, and fruit with the "Great Vipassana Treatise".
+The Great Exposition School (Vaibashika) establishes right view, right mindfulness, foundation, path, and result with the "Mahāvibhāṣā Śāstra".

-Moreover, there are different interpretations of the "Great Vipassana Treatise" within some sects.
+Moreover, there are different interpretations of the "Mahāvibhāṣā Śāstra" within some sects.

-There used to be four great masters in a sect, and they were very famous four masters, namely: Shiyou, Fajiao, Juetian, and Jixian.
+There used to be four great masters in this tenet school, and they were very famous, namely: Shiyou, Fajiao, Juetian, and Jixian.

 The interpretations of the "Great Vipassana Treatise" by the four major commentators are not the same.
 Due to the different understanding of the "Great Vipassana Treatise", some sects were gradually divided into eighteen divisions.